Cao Yu: Peking Man (北京人 Beijing ren), 1940

-Travel to the United States and return to China, 1946
+Visit to the United States, 1946

 Following the end of the war, Cao Yu traveled to the United States with another celebrated Chinese writer Lao She as the guests of U.S. state department in 1946.
 Together, the two spent 11 months touring the U.S. for teaching Chinese drama to the academic audiences.
 After returning to China, Cao Yu was hired by a movie studio based in Shanghai to write the screenplay and to direct the 1946 released movie, Day of the Radiant Sun (艷陽天 / 艳阳天; Yànyángtiān).

-After the founding of the People's Republic of China, 1949
+After the founding of the People's Republic, 1949

 After the founding of the People's Republic of China in 1949, Cao Yu became the director of the Popular Theater Art League, a post he held for the rest of his life.
 In his youth Cao Yu had been critical of Communist ideology.
 But his first works, with their portrait of decline and cruelty brought on by bourgeois society, were admitting of a Marxist interpretation.
 Thus they became very popular in 1960s Chinese society, when the ideology of Mao Zedong demanded that all literary creation serve the Communist cause.
-During this period, Cao Yu beame a social activist.
+During this period, Cao Yu became a social activist.

 In addition to supervising successive production of his earliest plays, Cao Yu kept on writing, and in 1956, published Bright Skies.
 Thereafter, in 1961, the decade of his major public recognition, he published Courage and the Sword (膽劍篇 / 胆剑篇 Dan jian pian), his first historical drama.
-This work, although set at the end of the Zhou Dynasty during the Warring States period, contains pronounced allusions to the defeat of Mao's political ideology as embodied in his Great Leap Forward.
+This work, although set at the end of the Zhou dynasty during the Warring States period, contains pronounced allusions to the defeat of Mao's political ideology as embodied in his Great Leap Forward.
 His and others' critiques of Mao, and the struggle for power in the halls of government, ultimately ended in the Cultural Revolution, which Mao used to reaffirm his power and fight against "bourgeois and capitalist elements" in politics and culture.
 The attacks against intellectuals during the Cultural Revolution affected Cao Yu, causing him distress and alienation.
 However, he was rehabilitated himself after Mao's death and Deng Xiaoping's subsequent rise to power.

 Cao Yu's last work was Wang Zhaojun (王昭君), released in 1979.
 On December 13, 1996, at 86 years of age, Cao Yu died in Beijing.

 Cao Yu's daughter Wan Fang is also a playwright.